anotherjesse/sweepy/README.md

 A large minesweeper-style board renderer with procedural generation.

+## potential ideas

+- when the mines are surrounded by revealed cells, they turn into gems you can collect
+- you can spend gems to rescue players?
+- make it about a forest with trees and animals and stuff instead of mines

 ## Gameplay

 - you can zoom in and out using the mouse wheel